Complaints and Compliments

 An example of a complaint might be:

-- concerns about the delivery of a programme of study, teaching or administration;
+- concerns about the delivery of a course, teaching or administration;

 - misleading or incorrect information;